Commercial EPC in Cambridge

 The list of exceptions is not exhaustive.
 If you think that your building might be exempt why not give us a call, and we can discuss your requirements.

 Since April 2018, changes in the law mean that if you are planning to let a property it needs to meet a minimum energy rating.
 It means that your property will need to have at least an E rating on the EPC.
-With a non domestic EPC, our Energy Assessors can advise you on what you need to do to get the minimum rating.
+Our Energy Assessors can advise you on what you need to do to get the minimum rating.

 We are accredited with the following organisations: